Accenture/openathon-2019-angular/boring-theory-1/README.md

 That was the debacle for Angular: a new framework not compatible with previous versions, two new languages (TypeScript and Dart) not having clear which could be the official one…

-> This situation gave a lot of Angular developers reasons to try another options.
+> This situation gave a lot of Angular developers reasons to try other options.
 Also, to complicate it more, Angular 1.x was renamed to **Angular.js** while Angular 2 kept **Angular**.

 <br/>